 The Rancia vineyard takes its name from the historic Rancia estate, once a Benedictine monastery.
 Located in Castelnuovo Berardenga at elevations ranging between 400 and 420 metres with a fine southwest-facing exposure, the vineyard covers 6.25 hectares.
 The more recent plantings utilized genetic material from massal selections gathered from the old Rancia vineyard.
 The soil is composed of the limestone-derived alberese classic to the Castelnuovo Berardenga area and of galestro marl in some areas.
 First vintage was 1983.

-The 2012 vintage has a ruby red appearance with rich, intense tones.
+Ruby red appearance with rich, intense tones.
 Spicy nose with floral notes and hints of wild berry (red and black), accompanied by mineral impressions and light toasted notes.
-Spice re-appears on the palate, which displays firm but supple tannins, and the finale is vigorous and taut.
+Spice reappears on the palate, which displays firm but supple tannins, and the finale is vigorous and taut.
 Overall, the wine is compelling for its flavor-rich mid-palate and supporting acidity.

 |Darker fruit on the nose with walnut, spice box, incense and espresso bean, too.
 Medium-bodied, firm and structured with polished tannins and a creamy, compact mid-palate.
 Quality dark oak spice throughout.
 Long and rich.
 Better from 2024.|